jaytimm/pubmedtk/README.md

 ## Citation data

-The `pmtk_get_icites` function can be used to obtain citation data per PMID using NIH’s Open Citation Collection and [iCite](https://icite.od.nih.gov/).
+The `pmed_get_icites` function can be used to obtain citation data per PMID using NIH’s Open Citation Collection and [iCite](https://icite.od.nih.gov/).